-The "Months of Sales" Ratio by City This chart ranks cities left to right by smallest number of "months of sales."
+The "Months of Sales" Ratio by City

+This chart ranks cities left to right by smallest number of "months of sales."
 The sales and inventory in these ratios include both attached and detached homes.
-We see consistent ratios between 4.0 and 6.0 months in most of the nine cities.
-The ratio in Palm Springs is the highest at 5.8 months.
-The lowest is Indian Wells at 3.8 months.
+We see consistent ratios between 5.0 and 7.0 months in most of the nine cities.
+The ratio in Rancho Mirage is now the highest at 8.2 months.
 Since "months of sales" is really the supply-demand equation for housing, it shows the housing market is becoming supply heavy.
+If the ratios move higher it will begin to increase selling times eventually putting downward pressure on home prices.